Baselex01/legal-doc/README.md

 ##About

-Welcome to the GitHub repository BaseLex Documents.
+Welcome to the GitHub repository for BaseLex Documents.

 ##Contributing